 The consonants in each pair essentially represent the same consonant sound, except for one crucial difference; the consonant on the left is voiceless, meaning that the vocal cords are not used, and the one on the right is voiced, meaning that the vocal cords are used.

-Now, pronounce the pairs of words below, but do not pronounce them completely; maintain the airflow on the letters in color in each word for a while.
+Now, read out loud the pairs of words below, but do not read them completely; maintain the airflow on the letters in color in each word for a while.